Defending From Physically-Realizable Adversarial Attacks Through Internal Over-Activation Analysis: Experimental evaluation

 \subsection{Defense-aware attacks}

-Since the pipeline defined by \textit{Z-Mask} is fully differentiable up to $\tilde M$ (the last operation is a thresholding), an attacker might exploit that knowledge to craft defense-aware attacks, i.e., optimize patches that are adversarial for the model and the defense together.
+Since the \textit{Z-Mask} pipeline is fully differentiable up to $\tilde M$, an attacker might exploit that knowledge to craft defense-aware attacks, i.e., optimize patches that are adversarial for the model and the defense together.
 To this end, we propose two different defense-aware attacks.

-The first attack, denoted as \textit{Adv-Mask}, is designed to induce errors in the mask output to yield an incorrect input masking operation.
+The first attack, denoted as \textit{Mask-Attack}, is designed to induce errors in the mask output to yield an incorrect input masking operation.
 This would allow the adversarial patch to pass without being masked or induce additional occlusion in the image.
 This attack is obtained by solving the following problem with $\alpha \in \{0, 0.1, 0.2, \ldots, 1.0\}$:

 Recall that $\LL_{\text{BCE}}(\tilde M,\bar M)$ is the pixel-wise binary cross-entropy loss between the defense mask $\tilde M$ and the ground-truth patch mask $\bar M$ (which is known).